tobiaskuntzsch/RapidRAW/README.md

 RapidRAW is a modern, high-performance alternative to Adobe Lightroom.
 It delivers a feature-rich, beautiful editing experience in a lightweight package (under 30MB) for Windows, macOS, and Linux.

-I developed this project as a personal challenge over the course of two weeks at the age of 18.
-My goal was to deepen my understanding of both React and Rust, with the support from Google Gemini 2.5.
+I developed this project as an personal challenge at the age of 18.
+My goal was to create a high-performance tool for my own photography workflow while deepening my understanding of both React and Rust, with the support from Google Gemini.

 Have fun!